IATA-Cargo/ONE-Record/Documentation_website/docs/API-Security/verification-request.md

     Forwarder->>Carrier: Notify the update of the shipment
 ```

-## Verification Request object
+## Verification Request Object

-The [Verification Request](https://onerecord.iata.org/ns/api#VerificationRequest) is a subclass of the [Action Request](https://onerecord.iata.org/ns/api#ActionRequest), inheriting all properties except for *hasVerification*, which connects to the [Verification](https://onerecord.iata.org/ns/api#Verification) object.\
+The [Verification Request](https://onerecord.iata.org/ns/api#VerificationRequest) is a subclass of the [Action Request](https://onerecord.iata.org/ns/api#ActionRequest), inheriting all properties except for *hasVerification*, which connects to the [Verification](https://onerecord.iata.org/ns/api#Verification) object.

-## Verification object
+## Verification Object

 The [Verification](https://onerecord.iata.org/ns/api#Verification) contains details regarding anomalies detected within a particular Logistics Object.
 It has four properties: